Reda Benbaziz

 Reda Benbaziz (born 9 September 1993) is an Algerian boxer.
 He competed in the men's lightweight event at the 2016 Summer Olympics.
-On December 2nd, 2022 Reda had his professional debut at the Centre 200 arena in Sydney, Nova Scotia Canada.
+He won gold medals in the African Championships and African Games in 2015 (lightweight division), as well as in the 2013 Mediterranean Games (bantamweight event).
+On December 2, 2022, Reda had his professional debut at the Centre 200 arena in Sydney, Nova Scotia Canada.
 He won by a second round knock out and was signed to a promotional agreement the following week by professional boxing promotional company Three Lions Promotions of Canada.
-According to Daniel Otter, Managing Director of the promotional outfit, Reda will be progress very well in the professional lightweight division.
+According to Daniel Otter, managing director of the promotional outfit, Reda will be progress very well in the professional lightweight division.